kilork/openid-examples/README.md

 If you want to try another OpenID provider - additionally define `ISSUER` environment variable.

+To change the address where the app listens for connections, use the environment variable `LISTEN`.

+The variable `REDIRECT_URL` defines the initial part of the url where we listen for connections, in general this is `http://${LISTEN}`.

 ## Legal

 Dual-licensed under `MIT` or the [UNLICENSE](http://unlicense.org/).